 - All projects when working in Fire and Water (as of Elements 10)

-- All Cooper, Toffee and Island projects, as well as non-UWP, -WinRT -ASP.NET .NET projects, in Visual Studio
+- All Cooper, Toffee and Island projects, as well as non-UWP, non-WinRT and non-Classic ASP.NET .NET projects, in Visual Studio

 Fire and Water also use EBuild internally for resolving references inside the IDE.
 The resolve log can be seen when selecting the "References" node of a project.